rahulkhare2088-ets/EireneTechSociety/UsecaseAndAudience.md

 ### Summary for Consumer
 If you are the "Consumer" of this XML order message, this data is telling you:

-   **"Hey, Company ETS has a new order (TC11223).
-You need to pick up 3 large units of distressed food and special project items from Facility (7954) on Thursday
+   **"Hey, Company ETS has a new order (UP-TC626116).
+You need to pick up 3 large units of distressed food and special project items from Facility (52) on Tuesday
-    afternoon and get them to Facility 01103.
+    afternoon and get them to Facility (00053).
 The order is released for picking, but you still need to assign a driver/truck."**
 ---